Detailed information about the 100 most recent patent applications.

 ⚠ Filing a Notice of Appeal shows limited benefit.
 Consider other strategies like interviews or amendments before appealing.

-Examiner MALINOWSKI, WALTER J works in Art Unit 2439 and has examined 219 patent applications in our dataset.
-With an allowance rate of 68.5%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 37 months.
+Examiner MALINOWSKI, WALTER J works in Art Unit 2439 and has examined 206 patent applications in our dataset.
+With an allowance rate of 69.9%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 38 months.

-Examiner MALINOWSKI, WALTER J's allowance rate of 68.5% places them in the 23% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner MALINOWSKI, WALTER J's allowance rate of 69.9% places them in the 32% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

-The median time to disposition (half-life) for applications examined by MALINOWSKI, WALTER J is 37 months.
-This places the examiner in the 14% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+The median time to disposition (half-life) for applications examined by MALINOWSKI, WALTER J is 38 months.
+This places the examiner in the 29% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: